vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 _Iśvara_ is with His consort in all situations as stated in passages like : "Lakṣmī , the [^f168] mother of the world, is eternal and inseparable from Viṣṇu ."
 This may also be clearly understood from the writings of Parāśara and Parankusa (Nammalwar), who, for the help which they have rendered, have been spoken of by Alavandar with great regard in these terms: "I bow to the generous sage, Parāśara, who composed that gem of a purāņa (_Viṣṇu_purāna), wherein he discloses, as they are in reality, the truths concerning _cit_, _acit_ apd _Iśvara_, their distinctive nature, swarga, _mokṣa_  and the means of attaining them" and "I bow my head at the two feet of Nammalwar fragrant with vakula flowers, for they are, to all those who are connected with me, mother, father, wives, 8008 and all forms of wealth and lordship."

+[^f168]: Viṣṇupurāṇa: 1-22-53

 In this context, we have to understand a difference in their activities or division of labour, as it were ; for the Lord is concerned with the punishment (of the evildoer) and Lakṣmī  with pleading to Him for mercy on behalf of the sinner; the Mimāmsakas have declared that the object which is stated by analogy to have attributes similar to those of another object actually described must be different by that very circumstance[^39] from that other object.
 So in this case, as it has been stated by analogy or atides'a "Just[^f170] as Viṣṇu  is everywhere, so also is Lakṣmī , O, best of Brahmins", there should be a difference between _Bhagavān_ and Lakṣmī .
 This difference should be understood as referring (here) only to the difference in their functions or activities.
 This is the conclusion arrived at in the following _śloka_  in _Śrī_gunaratnakosa; "Youth and other attributes are common to both of you; however the Lord has manly qualities, like independence, conquest of foes, firmness and the like; you have such feminine qualities as existing solely for the husband, compassion and forgiveness.
 Thus you two have taken diverse qualities."
 "It is impossible to understand the real nature of God", says Nammalvar in (1-3-6).
 So in a matter like this, vain assertion or insistence is not proper,

+[^f170]: Viṣṇupurāṇa: 1-8-17

+[^39]:
+Without requiring any other authority to prove it.
+The different activities shared by Lakṣmī  and Her Lord are determined by their own will and not by difference in the nature of the two.

 As has been said: "Some make [^f171] weak cases appear strong."
 Although it is possible to prove whatever we please with the help of our proficiency in logical disputation, we submit to the Authority of the _śāstra_s.
 Therefore we should understand clearly the truth concerning the Real or _Tattva_ that rules and the reals or _tattva_s that are ruled, only in accordance with the _pramāṇa_s.
 We need not try to know all things but should try to know what is exceedingly useful.
 In matters which are only of limited use, we need not be so curious to obtain knowledge.
 The pilot tries to know just as much about the (vast) ocean as  would enable him to steer the ship along the right path.
 Similarly we have to understand, necessarily, as much as has been said here.
 In order to obtain unshakable conviction (about these truths), more elaborate treatises may be studied.

+[^f171]: Mahābhārata: Sabhaparva 39-5